mattmakai/letshackdc.github.io/source/content/pages/about.markdown

-title: About Let's Hack DC
+title: About Let's Hack D.C.
 category: about
 slug: about